CodeAndCake/AppsFromScratch/sessions/03/README.md

 		1. How do you display the results coming back from the db (aka *search results section*)?
 		* When people click / tap on a result, what do you display (aka *single result section*)?
-- [ ] *Don't reinvent the wheel*: introduce coding libraries, talk about them but we don't need to use them (jQuery, Backbone, P5.js, D3.js, Aframe for VR etc.)
-- [ ] **Not another demo**: give them written instructions to integrate code at their own pace (life of a programmer)

-	- add jQuery to `head`
-	- create new JS file with function that returns selected dropdown's option
-	- call that function when you click the button!
-	- [ ] bonus challenge?

 -->